AvivC/RibbonLang/docs/guide.md

 #### String

 Strings are immutable objects.
-We can perform different operations on them, among concatenetaion and accessing individual characters.
+We can perform different operations on them, among concatenation and accessing individual characters.
 Every string operation returns a new string.

 ```